kmikawa/adobe-ps-api-sdk-sample/README.md

-# Adobe DI SDK Beta (Example)
+# Adobe DI SDK (Public Beta)

 ## Preparation

 #### Create Photoshop API credential

 1. [Sing up](https://developer.adobe.com/photoshop/api/signup/?ref=signup) to create a credential in order to use Photoshop API.
-When creating a credential, a zip file (*config.zip*) will be automatically downloaded.
-It contains your private key (*private.key*).
+When creating a credential, a zip file (_config.zip_) will be automatically downloaded.
+It contains your private key (_private.key_).
 Please store the private key securely, since Adobe does not retain a copy of it.

 #### Prepare Storage